Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

 The rationale behind the flight delays and cancellations analysis project is to provide operational and customer-focused perspectives to enhance data-driven decisions for better customer satisfaction.
 Here is a list of rationales for this project:
 1. **Improve Operational Efficiency**: Identifying patterns in delays and cancellations will help airlines and airports optimize flight schedules and reduce downtime.
-2. **Enhance Customer Satisfaction**: By minimizing delays and proactively managing cancellations, airlines can improve customer experience and retain loyalty.
+2. **Enhance Customer Satisfaction**: Airlines can improve customer experience and retain loyalty by minimizing delays and proactively managing cancellations.
 3. **Cost Reduction**: Analyzing the root causes of delays allows airlines to reduce fuel, staffing, and compensation costs associated with prolonged delays or unexpected cancellations.
 4. **Predictive Capabilities**: Leveraging historical data for predictive analytics can help airlines anticipate delays and cancellations, allowing for proactive communication with passengers and resource allocation.
 5. **Weather Impact Analysis**: Identifying the impact of weather conditions on flight schedules allows airlines and airports to take preventive measures, reducing weather-related disruptions.